jchenghu/ExpansionNet_v2/README.md

 * python >= 3.7
 * numpy
 * Java 1.8.0
+* torch
-* pytorch 1.9.0
+* torchvision
 * h5py

+Installing whatever version of `torch, torchvision, h5py, Pillow` fit your machine should work in most cases.

-Requirements file can be found in `requirements.txt`.
-In case also TensorRT is needed use `requirements_wTensorRT.txt`.
+One instance of requirements file can be found in `requirements.txt`, in case also TensorRT is needed use `requirements_wTensorRT.txt`.
+However they represent one working instance, specific versions of each package might not be required.

 #### Data preparation